 This blog is for more than just beginners, as it will also hopefully be of service to existing drummers who have yet to try a digital kit.
-We’re going to look at an eminently affordable digital drum kit first, and then move on to check out a few kits from market leader Roland.
+I'm going to look at an eminently affordable digital drum kit first, and then move on to check out a few kits from market leader Roland.
 Sound good?
 Excellent, but firstly, why choose digital drums?

 Why Choose Digital Drums?